Frequently Asked Questions

 Question: When should I contact my insurance agent?

 Answer: There are many factors that impact the design of your policy and the premium charged for it.
 Because of this, there are a variety of circumstances that warrant a visit with your agent - here are a few to consider.
 You should reach out any time you need to file a claim or think you may need to file a claim.
 Communicate with your agent when you buy or sell property or a vehicle.
 Have you moved, had a change in marital status or a change in who lives with you?
 Reach out and let us know.
-If you are a business customer, contact your agent if there have been changes in what your company does, in your revenue sources, or significant changes in payroll.
+If you are a business customer, contact your agent if there have been changes in what your company does, in your revenue sources, significant changes in payroll, or changes in ownership.